-Bugfender can establish a trust relationship with your Identity Provider for a given domain, so that users can use your company's Single Sign-On system and seamlessly work with Bugfender without the need of a password.
+Bugfender can establish a trust relationship with your Identity Provider for a given domain.
+Users can use your company's Single Sign-On system and seamlessly work with Bugfender without needing a password.

 For example, if your domain is yourcompany.com, Bugfender can trust your SSO system to authenticate all emails in the @yourcompany.com domain.